glurp/DDS-Checklist/README.md

-Here 10160 and 10161 are UDP port for DDS discovery and DDS data (no for domainId=11, participantId=0). please, check if the IP correspond to the interface wich is on the good IP route....
+Here 10160 and 10161 are UDP port for DDS discovery and DDS data (no for domainId=11, participantId=0). please, check if the IP correspond to the interface witch is on the good IP route....